 - Attachment D: 2020-21 Statewide Assessment Schedule (PDF)

 - Attachment E: Sample Test Administration Manual (PDF)

 - Attachment F: Appendix A of Test Administration Manual (Information Regarding Allowable Accommodations on Statewide Assessments) (PDF)

 - Attachment G: Required Security Agreements (PDF)

-- Attachment H: System Requirements and Minimum Specifications for Computer-Based Testing (PDF)
+- Attachment H: Supported Systems & Requirements for Computer-Based Testing (PDF)

 See the archive for applications and supporting materials from past assessment years.